-While hernia repair procedures are fairly routine and surgical mesh is used effectively in the majority of cases, there are some instances in which complications can lead to death.
+While hernia repair procedures are fairly routine and medical professionals use surgical mesh effectively in most cases, there are some instances in which complications can lead to death.

 In fatal cases, the cause could be: